June 29, 2023

 Non-Member Fee (Live or Recording): $265 per connection

 Originally, you wrote your CIP in 2003.
 Is it time to change?
-If you have any of the questions below, we will explore changing your CIP in light of new systems, processes and technology in 2021.
+If you have any of the questions below, we will explore changing your CIP in light of new systems, processes and technology.
 Your program should shift with the new technologies and identifications in the marketplace.
-This program will look line-by-line at the regulation and point out avenues of change to explore in 2022.
+This program will look line-by-line at the regulation and point out avenues of change to explore.

 What does it mean to “know” your account holder?
 When do we have to ask purpose, source and anticipated volume questions?
 How can we enforce compliance with our program in our institutions?
 These questions are hard ones and the pending legislation on CDD doesn’t help.
 This program will evaluate CDD and EDD regulation, exam guidance and provide thoughts on how to proceed with a program that is sales friendly to the account holder.
 We will look at the regulation line-by-line and will discuss to expect with these changes.